 SIH has indicated a goal of replicating the success of Singapore’s state-run Temasek investment arm, which boasts a 45-year compound annualized investment return of 15%, in the Shenzen SOE watchdog’s new five-year plan for 2025.
 It’s apparently well on its way as a new entrant to the Fortune Global 500 club despite its short history.

 A suite of liberalization policies ranging from ownership to capital operations have been cribbed by SIH straight from Temasek’s corporate governance chapters and investing guidelines.
-It also has plans to poach top talent from Singapore and Hong Kong, Shenzhen Special Zone Daily reported.
+It also has plans to poach top talent from Singapore and Hong Kong, the official Shenzhen Special Zone Daily reported.

 Shenzhen’s ambitions to create a Chinese Temasek are believed to have the backing of Li Rongrong, the former chief of China National SASAC, who in his tenure sought to promote market-oriented management and appraisal of Chinese SOE giants.
 He is known to have paid several visits to the Singaporean government investment company to compare notes.